 23 September 1922

 In the week prior to the carnival (first since WWI ) there was a allotment show, an open market, cricket match and a wireless exhibition.
-The procession assembled outside Elthorne Park at 2.30 pm.
+The parade assembled outside Elthorne Park at 2.30 pm.
 It consisted of Hanwell Town Band, fire brigades from Hanwell, Acton, Brentford, Heston – Isleworth and Southall, hospital officials and medical staff, Hanwell councillors and representatives of churches.
 It moved through the principal streets, Elthorne Avenue, Boston Road, The Broadway, Station Road, Alwyne Road, Manor Court Road, Church Road, Cuckoo Lane, Greenford Avenue, Church Road, Cherington Road, Uxbridge Road, Grosvenor Road, Seward Road, and Elthorne Park Road finishing at the Elthorne park gate.
 They sold 7,000 to 8,000 toys and a hundred weight of confetti on the three hour route.
 Prizes were awarded for decorations on motor and horse vehicles and cycles.
-Simultaneously with the procession, sports were carried at the park.
+Simultaneously with the parade, sports were carried at the park.
 The main feature was a 10 mile road race.
 Over £700 was realized for hospital funds.

 14 July 1923

 Same as last year and gave about £400 to the hospital funds.